opentk/opentk.net/learn/pal2/Introduction.md

 > [!IMPORTANT]
 > PAL2 is under early development and many things might change in the future.
-Feedback is encouraged.
+Feedback is wanted!

 > [!IMPORTANT]
-> Currently PAL2 is basically feature complete on Windows, and many parts work on x11, and a macos backend is not implemented.
+> Currently PAL2 is basically feature complete on Windows, and many parts work on x11, and a few features work on macos.
 There is an SDL backend that works on both Windows and linux, and should in theory work on macos but the SDL binaries nuget package doesn't have macos binaries yet.
-The final release will also support macos.

 ## Setup